abhinavsharma2636/leveraged-etf-dashboard-backend/README.md

 --test_year -> any valid year

---test_tickers -> Any Valid Tickers accesible by Yahoo Finance
+--test_tickers -> Any Valid Tickers accesible by Yahoo Finance (Space Seperated Ex: AAPL NVDA etc..)

 USAGE FOR DATASIM.PY: You must change ticker variable to desiered ticker to see graph of plotted buys and sells